peterjc/peter-talks/README.md

 ## Overview

-This repository contains the source code and images for slides to public talks or guest lecturers written by Peter Cock at the James Hutton Institute Dundee.
+This repository contains the source code and images for slides to public talks or guest lectures written by Peter Cock at the James Hutton Institute, Dundee.

 ## Building slides and handouts